SamuelSwartzberg/flashcardifying_text_temp/inf.md

 floating-point|f|f32, f64
 size as part of the type annotation (usize, isize) indicates the system word size

-⟮c2;ES2020⟯ introduces the ⟮c1;BigInt⟯ datatype for numbers ⟮c3;larger than the previous maximum size⟯ BigInt literal is indicated by ends in n
+⟮c+;ES2020⟯ introduces the ⟮c+;BigInt⟯ datatype for numbers ⟮c+;larger than the previous maximum size⟯ BigInt literal is indicated by ends in n

 #### Integers